ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

-Job Scorecard vs. Job Description: What's the Difference in 2023?
+Job Scorecard vs. Job Description vs Employee Scorecard: What's the Difference in 2024?
 (Video)

-The truth is traditional annual performance reviews can be riddled with anxiety.
+The truth is that traditional annual performance reviews can be riddled with anxiety.
 Employees often perceive a connection to salary or a raise, which is stressful for everyone.
-The true value of a performance review - an opportunity for development and coaching - is often missed.
+The actual value of a performance review - an opportunity for development and coaching - should be noticed.
 The role and goal clarity that the employee scorecard provides enables managers to be more involved in employee performance.

 As many of our clients embark on the Job Scorecard journey for performance evaluation (see Job Scorecard Template and Examples), the first hurdle is usually a mastery of terminology.
 I've found lots of confusion between a Job Description and a Job Scorecard (employee scorecard), and they both play pivotal roles in your organization.
 Here's the skinny: